sgpinkus/JsonSchema/README.md

   },
   "required": ["firstName", "lastName", "email", "_id"] }';
-// JsonDocs does the dereferencing, and acts as a cache of JSON docs.
+// JsonDocs does the dereferencing, and acts as a cache of loaded JSON docs.
 $jsonDocs = new JsonDocs(new JsonLoader());
 $schema = new JsonSchema($jsonDocs->loadDocStr($schema, new Uri('file:///tmp/some-unique-name')));
 $valid = $schema->validate($json);